Kayak with us and collect data on phytoplankton. Phytoplankton

 What are the goals of the project?

-- Increase awareness among the participants & generate interest in marine litter as an environmental problem
+- Increase awareness among the participants and generate interest in phytoplankton

-- Offer travellers alternatives that benefit science & nature conservation
+- Offer travelers alternatives that benefit science & nature conservation

-- Generate more data & knowledge to help solve the problem of beach litter
+- Generate more data & knowledge to help solve the monitoring challenges

 - Promote networking & join existing forces